veltzer/teaching-puppet/exercises/manifest_notify/README.md

 Notifying package to refresh
 ============================

+NOTICE!!!
+This exercise talks about sshd all over.
+Don't use sshd, instead just install 'nginx' and use that as your server.

+DONT DO IT WITH SSH OR YOU MIGHT LOSE CONNECTION WITH YOUR MACHINE, FOREVER!!!

 * Many packages run as daemons and need to be refreshed if their configuration changes.
 This could be done by restarting them: